dorshemtov46-ai/ShemTov-Portfolio/src/content/projects/a-way-back.md

   - "/images/a-way-back-cover.png"
 ---

-A Way Back challenges players to navigate interlinked caverns filled with traversal puzzles, shortcuts, and unlockable abilities.
-I contributed to layout flow, puzzle readability, ability gating, and exploration incentives that reward curiosity and backtracking mastery.
+A Way Back is a 2.5D metroidvania focused on exploration and ability-driven progression.
+By stealing abilities from defeated enemies, players unlock new movement options and combat strategies, encouraging backtracking and discovery across a connected world.